ZombieFreak115/Vic2ProvinceCreator/README.md

 3. Sets positions (it creates an empty positions entry so the positions editor can read it and modify it)

-Usage: Install the latest Python 3, make sure a PATH entry is created during the installation.
+Installation: Install the latest Python 3, make sure a PATH entry is created during the installation.
 After that, run InstallDependencies.bat in the directory the file came in, then run Vic2ProvinceCreator.py and use the UI!

+Usage: Double click on the .py file and choose the mod dir you want to modify.
+Fill out all the required infomation, and if all goes well all relavent province data will be created based on your inputs.

+If you notice any bugs or problems with the program, either DM me on discord at Zombie_Freak115#4532 or create a new issue here on github